Pallet Rack Beams: Critical details that prevent beam failure

 Beam Repair

-Typically, pallet rack beams should not be repaired.
-They should be replaced by identical OEM parts specified in the original engineering plan.
-Minor issues with locking pins and connectors may be addressed in a manner that conforms to the repair methods selected by the manufacturer or qualified engineer, which the manufacturer or a trained technician can perform.
-The beam should be offloaded when the damage is detected and inventory moved.
-Severe damage may affect the entire frame.
-An experienced, trained inspector or a qualified engineer from Damotech can inform you about what will be required for repair or replacement.
+Typically, pallet rack beams should not be repaired but replaced with identical OEM parts as specified in the original engineering design.
+Minor issues with locking pins and connectors may be addressed according to the repair methods selected by the manufacturer or a qualified engineer, which can then be performed by the manufacturer or a trained technician.

 Upright Repair

-The repair of uprights often directly interacts with your pallet rack beams.
+The repair of uprights often directly impacts your pallet rack beams.
 Upright repairs affect beams in two ways.
-First, beam damage can also damage the uprights.
+First, upright damage can also damage the beams.
 The punch holes on beams can be sheared, bent, or twisted.
-Never reinstall a beam into a damaged upright.
-Always repair your beams upright before reinstalling them.
-An experienced inspector can detect any damage done to your upright columns.
-Often, upright damage occurs right above or below a beam.
-As a result, the upright column section where the beam is attached to the upright needs to be replaced.
-If the beam attachment to the repair part is done without engineering oversight, the engineering integrity of the entire designed system will be compromised.
+Never reinstall a damaged beam into a damaged upright.
+Always repair the uprights and beams before reinstalling them.

 ANSI standards for pallet racking systems and beams